WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/direct-and-indirect-speech.md

 ## Indirect or reported speech

 In indirect or reported speech, the speaker's words are reported by paraphrasing or summarizing.
 Unlike direct speech, the words not quoted directly and there is no additional punctuation to be used.
+Verbs that better describe the person's action are used while paraphrasing in indirect speech, whereas while summarizing, standard verbs like *say, tell, talk, speak* are used.

 **Example**
 Developer's expression: This API is the newest version.